Skip to Main Content

 A Guide to Finding & Using Open Textbooks

-Open Education Resources
+Open Educational Resources

 Open educational resources (OERs) are teaching, learning, and research resources that are created with the intention of being freely available to users anywhere.
 They may include, but are not limited to, textbooks, readings, multi-media files, software, assessment tools, and even entire courses.
-Most are covered by licenses that allow for using, re-mixing, and sharing.
+Most are covered by Creative Commons licenses that allow for using, re-mixing, and sharing.

 Creative Commons